 Ease everyday stress and fatigue in your body by receiving a massage from one of our talented massage therapists.
 Whether you need relief from physical pain, mental stress or simply want to work on releasing muscle tension to enable you to progress further with your yoga practice, massage therapy can help.

 Kerry has been practicing massage since 1996.
 She completed her initial training at the Heartwood Institute in Northern California and has since taken numerous advanced classes.
-In addition to her trainings in Swedish and Eselan massage, she has taken classes in the anatomy of movement, cranial sacral therapy, hot stone treatments, Ayurvedic facial massage, Ashiatsu and orthobionomy.
+In addition to her trainings in Swedish massage, she has taken classes in the anatomy of movement, cranial sacral therapy, hot stone treatments, Ayurvedic facial massage, Ashiatsu and orthobionomy.
 Kerry combines all of these techniques to relieve stress and relax muscles in each and every client.
-In addition to massage, she teaches science at CVU and yoga classes here at our studio.
-Kerry is one of the owners of Balance Yoga.
+In addition to massage, Kerry teaches yoga and does everything necessary to keep Balance Yoga running.
+She is a co-owner of the studio.

 Joann Dwyer has a keen interest in and an extensive understanding of anatomy.
 This, coupled with a profound sense of intuition, enables her to create a very healing massage session.
 Joann studied at the Finger Lakes School of Massage in Ithaca, New York in 2001.
 She is a New York Licensed massage therapist.